h8d13/KAES-ARCH/README.md

 `sudo vim post` or `sudo nano post`

 ```
-# Theme: light or dark
 DTHEME=dark
 KB_LAYOUT=us
 VARIANT=""
-MANUAL_USER=""
 ```
 > Variant is optional, can be left empty.
-And so is manual_user (if you wish to use it on another profile?)
 > Applies for the current sudo user by default.

 > Using vim you can use insert to edit, ESC to enter command mode and :wq to write changes.